dnouri/kemi/README.rst

 kemi
 ====

-Kemi is an add-on for SQLAlchemy_ that aims to make defining relations with declarative style classes easier.
+kemi is an add-on for SQLAlchemy_ that aims to make defining relations with declarative easier for the most common cases.

 Consider this example from the SQLAlchemy docs::